microsoft/Web-Dev-For-Beginners/8-code-editor/1-using-a-code-editor/README.md

 Once you are done updating your project, select the _`source control`_ icon which contains all the new changes you have made to your repository.

 To view the changes you made to your project, select the file(s) in the `Changes` folder in the expanded activity bar.
 This will open a 'Working Tree' for you to visually see the changes you made to the file.
-Red shows an ommission to the project, while green signifies an addition.
+Red shows an omission to the project, while green signifies an addition.

 ![View changes](../images/working-tree.png)